Quantum spacetime from constraints: wave equations and fields: Conclusions

 \section{Conclusions}

-In this work, we have derived the standard wave equations—the Schrödinger, Klein-Gordon and Dirac equations—as emerging from global energy and momentum constraints in a fully relational quantum Universe.
-Building on the framework where both time and space are defined with respect to internal quantum reference frames, we have shown how the dynamics of conditional states naturally reproduce the known quantum field equations.
+In this work, we have shown how the standard quantum wave equations—the Schrödinger, Klein--Gordon, and Dirac equations—can emerge from global energy and momentum constraints in a fully relational quantum framework.
+Building on a setting in which both time and space are defined with respect to internal quantum reference frames, we have demonstrated how the dynamics of conditional states reproduces the familiar structure of these equations without assuming an underlying background spacetime.

 In particular, we considered a Universe composed of a quantum clock \( C \), a reference particle \( R \), and a system \( S \).
-For the Schrödinger case, we derived the correct wave equation both for the system \( S \) alone, under the assumption that the motion of \( R \) can be neglected, and for the composite system \( R+S \) when the kinetic energy of \( R \) is taken into account.
+For the Schrödinger case, we derived the correct equation both for the system \( S \) alone, under the assumption that the motion of \( R \) can be neglected, and for the composite system \( R+S \) when the kinetic energy of \( R \) is taken into account.
 We also included an interaction potential depending on the distance between the system and the reference particle, illustrating how such interactions can be naturally incorporated into the formalism.
-For the Klein-Gordon and Dirac cases, we focused on the regime in which the energy of the reference particle \( R \) can be neglected, and we studied the corresponding wave equations for the spin-\(0\) and spin-\( 1/2 \) particles \( S \).
+For the Klein-Gordon and Dirac cases, we focused on the regime in which the energy of the reference particle \( R \) can be neglected, and we studied the corresponding equations for the spin-\(0\) and spin-\( 1/2 \) particles \( S \).
 The~extension to the joint study of \( R+S \) Klein-Gordon and Dirac systems is left for future work, as it involves technical complications that go beyond the scope of the present paper.
 Finally, we showed how the formalism of second quantization can be naturally implemented within our framework.
-We found that, for the Klein–Gordon case, a subtle technical peculiarity arises due to the second-order time derivative in the wave equation, together with our choice of a non-quadratic energy constraint.
+We found that, for the Klein–Gordon case, a subtle technical peculiarity arises due to the second-order time derivative in the equation, together with our choice of a non-quadratic energy constraint.